Semester Program Deadlines

 - Log on to MySJU to fill out the online study abroad application.
 Click on the UIS tab; choose “Student,” then “Registration,” and finally “Global Studies Application.”

 - Follow the instructions provided in UIS, including selecting your courses for study abroad, including alternate courses.
-Discover the World students must select at least one course per city.
+Discover the World: Europe students must select at least one course per city.
 All semester students must register for at least 3 in-person courses.

 - If you are a transfer student in your first semester at St. John's, you will need to print out the Course Option Form for your program and review the GPA from your previous institution with your advising dean, demonstrating that you meet the 2.75 GPA requirement for study abroad.
 Once the Course Option Form is approved by your dean, return it to the OGS.
 We will then confirm your eligibility to participate in a study abroad program with the Office of Student Conduct, and process your application.

-- If you are a Freshmen in your first semester at St. John's, you will need to print out the Course Option Form for your program and make an appointment with the Freshmen Center for approval.
+- If you are a freshman in your first semester at St. John's, you will need to print out the Course Option Form for your program and make an appointment with the University Freshman Center for approval.
 Once the Course Option Form is approved, return it to the OGS.
 We will then confirm your eligibility to participate in a study abroad program with the Office of Student Conduct, and process your application.

 - If you are a dual-degree student, you will need to print out the Course Option Form for your selected study abroad program and ask for your advising dean's approval.
 Once the Course Option Form is approved by your dean, return it to the OGS.
 We will then confirm your eligibility to participate in a study abroad program with the Office of Student Conduct, and process your application.